Your Body

 - Speak to your mother and best friend to talk about how you feel and the emotions you are going through.

 “I was on an emotional rollercoaster!
 At times I felt excited.
 Other times I was nervous or both.
 I also felt sad thinking about my father who had passed away the previous year, especially knowing he would never get to meet my baby.
 I got advice to talk a lot.
 So, talk, talk, and talk.
-Talk to friends, family, your doctor, and discuss anything that's worrying you.
+Talk to friends, family, and your doctor, and discuss anything that's worrying you.
 That helped me a lot.”

 Depression in Pregnancy